Pudd'nhead Wilson: Chambers, who becomes Tom Driscoll

 Valet de Chambre is Roxy's son.
-Chambers is 1/32 black, and as Roxy's son, was born into slavery.
-At a young age, he is switched by his mother with Thomas à Becket Driscoll, a white child of similar age born into an aristocratic family in the small town.
-From then on he is known as "Tom", and is raised as the white heir to a large estate.
-Tom is spoiled, cruel and wicked.
-In his early years he has an intense hate for Chambers although the other boy protected Tom and saved his life on numerous occasions.
-Tom attends Yale University for two years and returns to Dawson's Landing with "Eastern polish" which results in the locals disliking him more.
+Chambers is 1/32 black and as Roxy's son, was born into slavery.
+At a young age, he is switched by his mother with Thomas à Becket Driscoll, a white child of the same age born into an aristocratic family in the small town.
+From then on, he is known as "Tom" and is raised as the white heir to a large estate.
+Tom is spoiled, cruel, and wicked.
+In his early years, he has an intense hate for Chambers, although the other boy protects Tom and saves his life on numerous occasions.
+Tom attends Yale University for two years and returns to Dawson's Landing with "Eastern polish", which results in the locals disliking him more.

 Tom is portrayed as the embodiment of human folly.
 His weakness for gambling leads him into debt.
-After his father's death, he is adopted by his uncle Judge Driscoll, who frequently disinherits him, only to rewrite his will again to include him.
+After his father's death, he is adopted by his uncle, Judge Driscoll, who frequently disinherits him, only to rewrite his will again to include him.

 Capello twins

 Luigi and Angelo Capello, a set of near-identical twins, appear in Dawson's Landing in reply to an ad placed by Aunt Patsy, who is looking for a boarder.
 They say they want to relax after years of traveling the world.
 They claim to be the children of an Italian nobleman who was forced to flee Italy with his wife after a revolution.
 He died soon afterward, followed by his wife.
-One of the twins is said to have killed a man.
-One of the twins kicks Tom because he made a joke about him at a town meeting.
-As a result, Tom's uncle Judge Driscoll challenges Luigi Capello to a duel.
+One of the twins, who is said to have killed a man, kicks Tom because he makes a joke about him at a town meeting.
+As a result, Judge Driscoll challenges the twin, Luigi, to a duel.

 David "Pudd'nhead" Wilson

-Wilson is a lawyer who came to Dawson's Landing to practice law, but was unable to succeed at his law practice after alienating the locals.
+Wilson is a lawyer who came to Dawson's Landing to practice law but was unable to succeed at his law practice after alienating the locals.
 He establishes a comfortable life in the town, working as a bookkeeper and pursuing his hobby of collecting fingerprints.
 Although the title character, he remains in the background of the novel until the final chapters.

-Each chapter begins with clever quotations from Pudd’nhead Wilson’s Calendar, a project of Wilson's which endears him to Judge Driscoll but further confirms everyone else's opinion of him as a pudd’nhead.
+Each chapter begins with clever quotations from Pudd’nhead Wilson’s Calendar, a project of Wilson's that endears him to Judge Driscoll but further confirms everyone else's opinion of him as a "pudd’nhead".